Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 ## Testing
 We set an initial deadline for the app to reach a state ready for testing.
 Early tests within the Hotspot team revealed several issues:
-- **UX Problems:** Some users experienced unresponsive interactivity and navigation issues.
+- **UX Problems:** Some team members experienced unresponsive interactivity and navigation issues.
 Particularly with search and filtering functionality on iOS devices.
-- **Crashes:** For some users, the "Favorites" pages caused a complete app crash, which was a critical red flag.
+- **Crashes:** For some team members, the "Favorites" pages caused a complete app crash, which was a critical red flag.

 We took note of all the bugs encountered and told the team to write "mini bug reports" that included:
 1. The device and browser used.